-Building a retirement income strategy starts with a realistic look at what you’d like your retirement to be like—and what that lifestyle will likely cost—establishing your priorities and understanding the tradeoffs of each option.
+Building a retirement income strategy starts with a realistic look at what you'd like your retirement to be like—and what that lifestyle will likely cost—establishing your priorities and understanding the tradeoffs of each option.
 That can result in something of a balancing act for your emotional as well as financial life.
-There is no one-size-fits all retirement, and as such there’s certainly no one-size-fits all retirement portfolio.
-But most retirees should consider their investments through the lens of one of these four categories:
+There is no one-size-fits-all retirement, and as such there's certainly no one-size-fits-all retirement portfolio.
+But most retirees should consider their investments through the lens of 1 of these 4 categories:

 Growth potential: It's important that the growth of your investment portfolio outpaces inflation, but you should balance that need for growth against the risk of exposing your savings to excessive market fluctuations.

 Flexibility: Having access to and control over your assets is important for some, but flexibility usually means you may give up a higher amount of income in exchange for access.

 Building retirement income strategies

-While there are a number of ways to maximize your retirement assets, here are three of the most popular.
+While there are a number of ways to maximize your retirement assets, here are 4 of the most popular.